IanEdington/learn/operating-systems/courswork.md

     - [Mutex: A Binary Semaphore](http://williamstallings.com/OS/Animation/Queensland/SEMA.SWF)
     - [Process Synchronization with Semaphores](http://williamstallings.com/OS/Animation/Queensland/SYNC.SWF)
 - Download the [PowerPoint slides](http://bcs.wiley.com/he-bcs/Books?action=resource&bcsId=7887&itemId=1118063333&resourceId=33777) or pdf for Chapter 6 of *OSC9ed*.

+### 2.3 CPU Scheduling
+OSC9ed: 6.1 to 6.9.

+CPU scheduling is the basis of modern operating systems that can execute multiple processes and threads simultaneously.
+This section covers the concepts, criteria, algorithms, and examples of CPU scheduling, and introduces scheduling issues related to *thread* (thread scheduling), *multiple-processors* (multiple-processor and multicore processor scheduling), and *virtualization*.

+#### Learning Outcomes

+1. define *CPU scheduling*, and explain the rationale for using it in modern operating systems.
+2. explain the concepts and criteria associated with various CPU scheduling algorithms.
+3. explain the implementation of CPU scheduling in current operating systems such as Linux, Solaris, and Windows.
+4. describe and evaluate methods for CPU scheduling algorithms for a particular system.

+#### Key Concepts and Topics

+- CPU scheduling
+    - process scheduling
+    - thread scheduling
+- CPU burst and I/O burst
+- CPU scheduler or short-term scheduler
+- pre-emptive scheduling
+- non-pre-emptive or cooperative scheduling
+- dispatcher
+- dispatcher latency
+- scheduling criteria
+    - CPU utilization
+    - throughput
+    - turnaround time
+    - waiting time
+    - response time
+- Gantt chart
+- scheduling algorithms
+    - first-come, first-served (FAFS)
+    - shortest-job-first (SJF)
+    - shortest-next-CPU-burst
+    - shortest-remaining-time-first
+    - priority scheduling
+    - aging
+    - starvation of indefinite blocking
+    - round-robin (RR) scheduling
+    - multilevel queue scheduling
+    - multilevel feedback queue scheduling
+- thread scheduling
+    - process-contention scope (PCS)
+    - system-contention scope (SCS)
+    - Pthread scheduling
+- multiple-processor scheduling
+- asymmetric multiprocessing
+- symmetric multiprocessing (SMP)
+- processor affinity
+    - soft affinity
+    - hard affinity
+    - load balancing
+- multicore processor scheduling
+- scheduling in virtual machines
+- Linux scheduling
+- Windows scheduling
+- Solaris scheduling
+- scheduling algorithm evaluation
+    - deterministic modeling
+    - queueing model
+    - Little’s formula
+    - queueing-network analysis
+    - simulation
+    - implementation

+#### Study Questions

+1. Why is CPU scheduling very important in modern operating systems?
+2. What are the differences between pre-emptive and cooperative scheduling?
+How are pre-emptive scheduling and cooperative scheduling used in operating system design?
+3. What are the main CPU scheduling algorithms, and how do they work?
+4. What are the issues unique to multiple processor scheduling compared to single CPU scheduling?
+5. In practice, how do operating systems perform CPU scheduling?

+#### Learning Activities

+- Try Exercises of *OSC9ed*.
+    - 6.1 - 6.9
+    - 6.16 - 6.20
+    - 5.1
+    - 5.8
+- Test the [sample c source code of Pthread scheduling](http://people.westminstercollege.edu/faculty/ggagne/osc/osc8e-src.zip) provided on the website of *OS6ed*.

 ### 2.5 Deadlocks
 OSC9ed: 7.4 to 7.7.